 The course syllabus serves as a contract between the student and professor regarding course expectations and policies.
 The course syllabus should clearly communicate what the instructor expects of students and what students can expect from the instructor.

 The course syllabus must be finalized and distributed to the class during the first week of classes.
-All course syllabi should include the following components:

 Learning outcomes for the course should be linked back to the curriculum map for the program.
-Whether these are called outcomes, goals or objectives, these are specific student-focused statements that specify what the student should be able to do or know at that the completion of the course.
+Whether these are called outcomes, goals or objectives, these are specific student-focused statements that explain what the student should be able to do or know at the completion of the course.
 Student Learning outcomes should:

 Please include the following:

-*The course syllabus should include a statement that reminds students of their responsibility to participate in the course evaluation process.
+*In addition, the course syllabus should include a statement that reminds students of their responsibility to participate in the course evaluation process.

 Weight (percent of overall grade) | Assignment |